 Conciliation is another dispute resolution process that involves building a positive relationship between the parties in dispute.
 Conciliation is also fundamentally different than arbitration and mediation in many ways.
 The “conciliator” is an impartial person that assists the parties by driving their negotiations and directing them towards a satisfactory agreement.
 Unlike arbitration, conciliation is a significantly less adversarial proceeding; it seeks to identify a right that has been violated and searches to find the optimal solution.

 My services also include my experience as a negotiator.
-Obviously as a senior court lawyer, much of my professional time was spent negotiating resolutions of legal disputes.
-My skills in doing so are well recognized, particularly in the employment law scene in Western Australia.
+Obviously as a former senior court lawyer, much of my professional time was spent negotiating resolutions of legal disputes.
+My skills in doing so are well recognized, particularly in the employment scene in Western Australia.

 I have lead the negotiations in many enterprises bargaining situations, and particularly enjoy doing so because successful outcomes are very satisfying for all parties concerned.
 Without wishing to sound trite, a satisfying and contented group of employees are more productive than a workforce which is not.